 It’s surprisingly brilliant.
 Your feelings don’t have to match your actions – especially when you truly want to move forward.
 You could feel tired but still put on your goggles and go for a swim.
 You could feel like you’d rather staple yourself to the chair than build another PowerPoint deck – and you still get the presentation done.

 Dahl also quotes Oliver Burkeman, author of The Antidote: Happiness for People Who Can’t Stand Positive Thinking, who writes: “Who says you need to wait until you ‘feel like’ doing something in order to start doing it?
 The problem, from this perspective, isn’t that you don’t feel motivated; it’s that you imagine you need to feel motivated.”

 The other day, I had a great idea during my morning workout.
-It was one of these eyebrow-raising lightbulb moments.
+It was one of those eyebrow-raising light-bulb moments.
 Unfortunately, it had nothing to do with my three focus areas I mentioned above.
 So I made a note in my phone and asked our COO to follow my mental thread.
 I was tempted to chase it myself, but I knew I had to stay focused.

-I realize that delegation isn’t always possible, especially when you’re just starting out or money is tight.
+I realise that delegation isn’t always possible, especially when you’re just starting out or money is tight.
 But when it’s possible, delegation can pay off big time.
-Offload an activity if:
+Off oad an activity if:

 - You can regain precious time, energy or focus and apply it to something that will truly move the needle for you.
 That kind of work is priceless.
 Stretch yourself a little and measure the results.
 You can always test delegation in baby steps.

 - Someone else can do it better.
 In my case, there’s almost always someone on our team who has more knowledge or niche expertise than I do.
 They’ll create a stronger result in less time – and again, I don’t get distracted from my goals.